Matitzo/The-use-of-artificial-intelligence-algorithms-for-data-processing-in-the-GIS-environment/README.md

 To collect training samples of graves from images I used ArcGIS Pro.
 Their total number was 2353.
 The samples had to be various: small graves, big graves, in different colors, shaded and not shaded etc.

 ## Training deep learning model:
 This proces was also made in ArcGIS Pro using Python and ArcGIS library: arcpy (code on page 42).
-As deep learning model I used Mask-RCNN because it allows to get the localistaion and shape (poligon) of every object.
+As deep learning model I used Mask-RCNN because it allows to get the localistaion and shape (poligon) of every detected object.

+Loss function:

-## Results:
+## Object detection:
+In this stage like previously I used ArcGIS Pro and Python (code on page 49).